Martin Heidegger and Nazism: Opposition

-Heidegger rejected the "biologically grounded racism" of the Nazis, replacing it with linguistic-historical heritage.
+According to scholar Jesús Adrián Escudero, "It seems that for every piece of evidence for anti-Semitism there is another piece of evidence against it".
+According to him, it is clear that Heidegger rejected the Nazi ideology of racial and biological oppression.
+The Black Notebooks confirmed that Heidegger rejected the "biologically grounded racism" of the Nazis, replacing it with linguistic-historical heritage.
 Jesús Adrián Escudero states that this could be qualified as "religious", "cultural", or "spiritual".
 The philosopher Charles Blattberg has argued that this reflects Heidegger's "metaphysical antisemitism."